JonnycatMeow/lib-fetch/README.md

  # Unix-Static-Libs
  i made it because i am bored.M is for mac and L is for linux and I is for ios
- # Note
- I made them from The source code,i do not steal the binaries.
  # Platforms
  - Mac
  - Linux